-A property that lingers on the market too long can be perceived as a property to avoid.
+A property that lingers on the market for too long can be perceived as a property to avoid.

-Note that setting an asking price above market value is a common and costly mistake.
+Note: Setting an asking price above market value is a common and costly mistake.

 It’s rare that a buyer will pay above market value without good cause – either they’re emotionally attached or the market is red hot – and your chance of being passed over for other, more appropriately priced properties is high.

-The end result will be a reduction in price from your end, which signals to house-hunters that there are flaws with the property.
+The end result will be a reduction in price from your end, which signals to house hunters that there are flaws with the property.